core-wg/senml-spec/draft-jennings-core-senml.md

 transmit SenML in a stream-like fashion, where data is collected over time and continuously added to the object.
 This mode of operation is optional, but systems or protocols using SenML in this fashion MUST specify that they are doing this.
-SenML defines a separate mine type (TODO) to indicate Senor Streaming Markup Langage (SensML) for this usage.
-In this situation the SensML stream can be sent and received in a partial fashion, i.e., a measurement entry can be read as soon as the SenML Record is received and not have to wait for the full SenML Stream to be complete.
+SenML defines a separate mime type (TODO) to indicate Sensor Streaming Markup Langage (SensML) for this usage.
+In this situation the SensML stream can be sent and received in a partial fashion, i.e., a measurement entry can be read as soon as the SenML Record is received and not have to wait for the full SensML Stream to be complete.

 For instance, the following stream of measurements may be sent via a long lived HTTP POST from the producer of a SensML to the consumer of that, and each